-The Department contracts with 20 non-state private non-profit corporations to act as the single entry point agencies to perform Home and Community Based waiver operational and administrative services including intake, screening, enrollment, utilization review and quality assurance.
+The Department of Health Care Policy & Financing (The Department) contracts with 20 non-state private nonprofit corporations to act as the single entry point agencies to perform Home and Community Based (HCBS) waiver operational and administrative services including intake, verification of target criteria, completion of the Level of Care assessment, enrollment, utilization review and quality assurance.
 These agencies also operate as Organized Health Care Delivery Systems and contract with other service providers for the provision of services under this HCBS waiver.
-These local non-governmental non-state entities also provide Targeted Case Management and waiver services through Medicaid Provider Agreements
+These local non-governmental non-state entities also provide Targeted Case Management and waiver services through Medicaid Provider Agreements.